CyberChefSteph/Failed-RDP-Logins-Source-IP-to-full-GeoData-Conversion/README.md

 <h1>Failed RDP Logins : Source IP to full GeoData Conversion</h1>

 <h2>Description</h2>
-<b>The Powershell script ( not my own ) in this repository is responsible for parsing out Windows Event Log information for failed RDP attacks and using a third party API to collect geographic information about the attackers location.
+<b>The Powershell script in this repository (not my own) is responsible for parsing out Windows Event Log information for failed RDP attacks and using a third party API to collect geographic information about the attackers location.
 </b>
 <br />
 <br />